duncdrum/theia-cypress-e2e/README.md

 ##### Launching tests with  Cypress IDE
 * Run Theia locally on default port 3000
-* Open Cypress from the current project  (we can use command like: `./node_modules/.bin/cypress open` or another way bore details [here:](https://docs.cypress.io/guides/getting-started/installing-cypress.html#Opening-Cypress) click on spec.ts file.
+* Open Cypress from the current project  (we can use command like: `./node_modules/.bin/cypress open` or another way more details [here:](https://docs.cypress.io/guides/getting-started/installing-cypress.html#Opening-Cypress) click on spec.ts file.
 We can watch the test with Cypress runner

 ##### Launching tests in headless mode